 Understanding the Jewish - Cancer Connection

 Panelists will discuss genetic counseling, the rationale for testing for BRCA gene mutations, managing cancer risk and resources available for those who carry BRCA gene mutations.
-You will also learn about the new BRCA Founder Outreach (BFOR) Study that offers no-cost screening for the three BRCA founder mutations through Dana-Farber Cancer Institute, Beth Israel Deaconess Medical Center, Memorial Sloan Kettering, Cedars-Sinai Medical Center, Penn Medicine and the Basser Center for BRCA.
-Jewish individuals who have a BRCA gene mutation will also share their stories.
+You will also learn about the BRCA Founder Outreach (BFOR) Study that offers free screening for the three BRCA founder mutations through Dana-Farber Cancer Institute, Beth Israel Deaconess Medical Center, Memorial Sloan Kettering, Cedars-Sinai Medical Center, Penn Medicine and the Basser Center for BRCA.
+Jewish individuals who have a BRCA gene mutation will share their stories.
 Following presentations by each of the panelists listed below, there will be a Q&A session.

 Social worker in private practice

 Leif Ellisen, MD, PhD

 Program Director, Breast Medical Oncology